bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 ## Add and start ngrok

-You will need a publicly accessible URL to connect your sample app to BigCommerce.
+You will need a publicly accessible URL to connect the draft app to BigCommerce.
 To add network access while in the development phase, you can use [ngrok](https://ngrok.com/docs), a free tool that lets you expose local servers like `localhost:3000` to the public internet over secure tunnels.

 1. In a new terminal window, install [ngrok](https://www.npmjs.com/package/ngrok#usage).